davified/ga-hack-day/README.md

   - It encourages collaboration within teams and across microservices
   - The outcomes will be open-sourced and it can benefit businesses, the social sector and the general public.
   - The 'smart nation' theme could be a good hook for press coverage.
 Press coverage will benefit GA grads, GA, and future GA students!

-### Key objectives of the hackathon

-- Participants should have fun
-- The hackathon should raise awareness about General Assembly and GA grads
-- The hackathon should stimulate learning
-- Generate solutions for business/social problems

-### Details

-- Date: TBC
-- Time: 9am - 10pm
-- Venue: Spacemob

 ### Why come? (pull factors)